How to Use Social Media in the Hospitality Industry the Right Way

 Superior service is also a strong marketing point that can be exercised over social media.
 It’s about providing the answers people want.

 Twitter is a convenient platform for answering questions and responding to complaints.
-Customers expect their issues to be resolved promptly, so it’s critical that the solutions you provide are quick and effective.
+Customers expect their issues to be resolved promptly, so it’s critical that your solutions are quick and effective.

-A single Tweet can be re-tweeted thousands of times, so what really matters is that you respond ASAP.
-Make amends, explain your position, or simply apologize, but customer issues should not be ignored.
+A single Tweet can be re-tweeted thousands of times, so it really matters that you respond ASAP.
+You can make amends, explain your position, or simply apologize, but customer issues should not be ignored.

 People may abandon a company based solely on the quality of the service they receive.
 Successful companies know how to make social media part of that service.
 Learning how to deal with the good and the bad on social media inevitably enhances your brand.